UIC Flames: Volleyball

 UIC Volleyball has made 5 postseason appearances, including the 2021 NCAA Tournament and the AIAW Championship (1972, 1973, 1974, 1975).
 The Flames have won 3 conference championships, including the 2021 Horizon League Tournament.

 Women's tennis

 The Flames women's tennis program has been dominant for the past two decades, winning 19 conference championships and making 17 NCAA Tournament appearances.

 Swimming and diving

-UIC men's and women's swimming and diving have wom more than 80 individual conference titles.
+UIC men's and women's swimming and diving have won more than 80 individual conference titles.
 The men's swim team won the Horizon League Championships in 2009.
 Swimming & Diving 2007 alumni Blake Booher qualified for the 2008 Olympic Swimming Trials in the 50 Freestyle.
 2011 alumni Steve Yemm qualified for the 2012 Olympic Swimming Trials in the 100 & 200 Butterfly.

 Discontinued sports

-UIC previously sponsored a football team known as the Chicago Circle Chikas football that played at Soldier Field from 1965-1973, a men's ice hockey from 1966-1996, and men's and women's gymnastics teams until 2018-19.
+UIC previously sponsored a football team known as the Chicago Circle Chikas that played at Soldier Field from 1965-1973, a men's ice hockey from 1966-1996, and men's and women's gymnastics teams until 2018-19.
 The Flames also previously fielded teams in wrestling, men's water polo, and men's golf.